-As I am writing this, Mr. E. (perhaps we can now finally change to Mr. and Mrs. Frugasaurus?
-For less confusion all around?) and I are relaxing in Mr. E’s parents’ vacation home in Sweden.
+As I am writing this, Mr. Frugasaurus and I are relaxing in his parents’ vacation home in Sweden.
 It is set in an idyllic, rural setting and the only audible noise outside right now are the various different birds chittering to and at each other.

-Not much has changed since the wedding last Friday, perhaps except a general exhaustion after the party (post to come!), and trying to get used to wearing a ring.
+Not much has changed since the wedding last Friday, perhaps except a general exhaustion after the party, and trying to get used to wearing a ring.

 I am not a ring person.
 They are distracting and in the way when I work.
-But as far as rings go, we chose the simplest, most unobtrusive gold band we could find.
+We chose the simplest, most unobtrusive gold band we could find.
 As far as rings go, I might be able to get used to this one.

 But that is not what this post is about.
 Here I talk about how we managed to enjoy a frugal get-away honeymoon through the help of our family.
 We also share some tips to how you could hack your own honeymoon if you are considering tying the knot and want to have some time just for the two of you.